wavestoweather/AD_Sensitivity_Analysis/README.md

     --store_appended_data ../data/vladiana_ensembles_postprocess/predictions.nc \
     --only_append
 ```
-Now you can visualize the results, for example a comparison of the simulated
+You may now delete the files in `data/vladiana_ensembles/` since we do not need them anymore.
+You can visualize the results, for example a comparison of the simulated
 rain mass density with the gradients:
 ```
 python plot_mse.py \